hidehalo/emoji/README.md

 [![Build Status](https://travis-ci.org/hidehalo/emoji.svg)](https://travis-ci.org/hidehalo/emoji)

-If you want help for parse and store emoji symbol characters,you could think about use this library :)
+If you want help with parse and store emoji symbol characters,you could think about use this library :)

 ## Features